persapiens/Course/HW/HW0.md

 In your solution, provide the content of "post-commit".
 Finally, take a screencast (20 points), or a gif recording of the process.
 See details below.

+## Concepts (20)

+* In your own words, explain the difference between continuous integration, continuous delivery, and continuous deployment.
+* How does DevOps team model (e.g., site reliability engineer) differ than a a NoOps team model (e.g. Netflix team)?
+What differences in architecture allow for a NoOps model?
+* Explain the principle of Every Feature is an Expertiment
+* Explain the principle of Be Fast to Deploy, Slow(er) to Release.

 ## Submit

-Submit a link to your github repo, http://tiny.cc/CSC519-Fall16-HW0, containing the following:
+Submit a link to your github repo, https://goo.gl/forms/4SgOGY7neMqT4D1s2, containing the following:

 * Complete moodle and slack profiles by deadline (20).
-* Screenshot of completed git tutorial (40).
+* Screenshot of completed git tutorial (20).
 * Hooks (20)
 * Screencast (20)
+* Concepts (20)

 For your screenshot embed in the markdown file of your README.md.
 Include a link to your screencast video/gif.
+Include your concept answers in your markdown file.

-**Due Thursday**, 8/25, midnight.
+**Due Thursday**, 1/19, midnight.

 ## Screencast (20)